SHANNON LECHON

 I welcome both speculative and non-speculative horror.
 As in YA, I enjoy a huge variety of horror and want anything from grounded to grindhouse, from The Night Guest to Manhunt.
 I really enjoy unusual settings, like the movie Underwater or the frozen dystopia of Leech, and psychological weirdness like And Then I Woke Up.

 I am looking for mysteries and thrillers with the cinematic feel of My Sister, the Serial Killer and am constantly chasing the sardonic vibe of The Southern Book Club's Guide to Slaying Vampires.
-I am open to mysteries/thrillers with a light speculative element, such as The 7½ Deaths Of Evelyn Hardcastle.
-While I have an affinity for literary works in other genres, I am actively seeking commercial, fast-paced, and plot-driven stories in this space.
+I am open to mysteries/thrillers with a light speculative element, such as The 7½ Deaths of Evelyn Hardcastle.
+While I have an affinity for literary works in other adult genres, I am actively seeking commercial, fast-paced, and plot-driven stories in this space.
+This is also the genre I get the least amount of submissions in, so if you have one, I’d love to see it.

 GRAPHIC NOVELS